Sanjana-V-01/shiv_account_team_74/README.md

 *   Teaches real-world ERP and accounting workflows.
 *   Demonstrates how different business modules (e.g., Sales, Inventory) are interconnected.
 *   Encourages problem-solving based on business logic rather than just pure coding challenges.

+---

+## 9. Data Migration (Optional)

+If you have existing data in the old JSON format and wish to migrate it to Firestore, you can use the migration scripts. **Note: These scripts are for one-time use and assume an empty target collection.**

+1. Ensure your `server/db` directory contains the JSON files with your data.
+2. Ensure your Firebase project is correctly set up and associated with the CLI (steps 2-4 in Installation & Setup).
+3. Run the following commands from the `server/` directory:
+    ```sh
+    # Example for products
+    node migrate_products.js
+    # Repeat for other data types (contacts, purchaseOrders, vendorBills, customerInvoices)
+    ```
+    *   You will need to temporarily create the `migrate_products.js` (or `migrate_contacts.js`, etc.) file in the `server/` directory with the content I provided during the migration process.
+After running, delete the script file.

+---

+## 10. Troubleshooting

+*   **`ERR_CONNECTION_REFUSED`**: Ensure both your backend (`node index.js`) and frontend (`npm run dev`) servers are running.
+*   **`Firebase App '[DEFAULT]' has not been created`**: Ensure `client/src/firebase.js` is correctly configured with your `firebaseConfig` and that `client/src/main.jsx` imports `./firebase`.
+*   **Cloud Functions Deployment Errors (e.g., `Permission denied`, `Blaze plan required`)**: Ensure your Firebase project is on the Blaze plan and that you have waited a few minutes for permissions to propagate after enabling new APIs.
+*   **Data not appearing/updating**: Ensure your backend server is running and connected to the correct Firebase project.
+Check your browser's console for API errors.